sreilly1977/dlh-cyber_security/understanding_vulnerabilities/README.md

 # Understanding Vulnerabilities Series
 **By Stephen Reilly**

-This is a series of blog posts in which I explore IT vulnerabilities and their mitigation, divided into five chapters:
+This is a series of blog posts in which I explore IT vulnerabilities and their mitigation, divided into eighteen chapters:

 | File | Summary |
 |------|---------|